-Once you have connected your calendar and configured your default settings in Apollo, you can access the Apollo Meetings dashboard.
+Once you have connected your calendar and configured your default meeting settings, you can access the Apollo Meetings dashboard.
+From here, you can:

 Create and Edit Meeting Types

 Create meeting types to distinguish between the meetings you host and remain in control of who can book you, when prospects can schedule meetings, and for what purpose.

 You can edit the existing default meeting types or create new ones.
 There are 3 different types of meetings that you can create:

 - Single-host: This meeting type only ever has one host.
 Single-host meetings should be used for one-on-one discussions with your prospect.

 - Multi-host: This meeting type has multiple hosts that co-host the meeting.
 When a prospect schedules a meeting of this type, all hosts must be available at the same time for the calendar slot to be available.